• HOME

 The Treaties say

-that the species is not to harm agriculture or take another's property.
+that the species are not to harm agriculture or take another's property.

 That is not the case upon